Epstein Files Transparency Act

-The Epstein Files Transparency Act is a law passed by the 119th United States Congress and signed by President Donald Trump on November 19, 2025.
-It requires the United States Department of Justice to "make publicly available in a searchable and downloadable format" all files pertaining to the prosecution of the deceased child sex offender Jeffrey Epstein (if needed, declassifying them to the extent possible) within 30 days of passage, and then to give the Judiciary Committees in both the House of Representatives and the Senate an unredacted "list of all government officials and politically exposed persons" named in the files.
+The Epstein Files Transparency Act (EFTA) is a law passed by the 119th United States Congress and signed by President Donald Trump on November 19, 2025.
+It requires the U.S. attorney general to "make publicly available in a searchable and downloadable format" all files (the "Epstein files") pertaining to the prosecution of the deceased child sex offender Jeffrey Epstein (if needed, declassifying them to the extent possible) within 30 days of passage, and then to give the Judiciary Committees in both the U.S. House of Representatives and the U.S. Senate an unredacted "list of all government officials and politically exposed persons" named in the files.

 In September 2025, Representative Thomas Massie, a member of the Republican Party, filed a discharge petition in support of the bill.
-On November 12, the discharge petition received the minimum-required 218 signatures needed, from 4 Republican representatives and 214 Democratic Party representatives, forcing a House vote on the bill.

-The House of Representatives voted 427–1 to pass the act on November 18, 2025, with Republican representative Clay Higgins casting the lone nay vote.
-The next day, the United States Senate passed the bill via unanimous consent, and Trump signed the bill into law.
-Given that the Department of Justice has been given a 30-day deadline to release the documents, the files are expected to be made public on or around December 19, 2025.
+On November 12, the discharge petition received the minimum-required 218 signatures needed, from 4 Republican (Note: This included representatives Lauren Boebert, Marjorie Taylor Greene, Nancy Mace, and Thomas Massie.) and 214 Democratic Party representatives, forcing a House vote on the bill.
+The House of Representatives voted 427–1 to pass the act on November 18, 2025, with Republican representative Clay Higgins of Louisiana casting the lone nay vote.
+The next day, the Senate passed the bill via unanimous consent, and Trump signed the bill into law.
+The law gave the attorney general 30 days to release the documents.